Crystalline representations and Wach modules in the imperfect residue field case: Wach modules

-where the left vertical arrow is extension of the isomorphism \eqref{eq:osmpd_dm_n} in Lemma \ref{lem:osmpd_comp} along $\varphi^m : \OSmPD \rightarrow \OALpi^{\PD}$ and the bottom horizontal isomorphism follows from an argument similar to \cite[Lemma 4.46]{abhinandan-relative-wach-i}.
-By description of the arrows it follows that the diagram is commutative and $(\varphi, \Gamma_L)\equivariant$.
-Taking $\Gamma_L\textrm{-invariants}$ for the composition of left vertical and bottom horizontal isomorphisms gives an $L\textrm{-linear}$ isomorphism $O_L \otimes_{O_L, \varphi^m} D_m \isomorphic D_L$.
+where the left vertical arrow is the extension of the isomorphism \eqref{eq:osmpd_dm_n} in Lemma \ref{lem:osmpd_comp} along $\varphi^m : \OSmPD \rightarrow \OALpi^{\PD}$ and the bottom horizontal isomorphism follows from an argument similar to \cite[Lemma 4.46]{abhinandan-relative-wach-i}.
+By the description of the arrows it follows that the diagram in \eqref{eq:oalpipd_commdiag} is commutative and $(\varphi, \Gamma_L)\equivariant$.
+Taking $\Gamma_L\textrm{-invariants}$ for the composition of the left vertical and the bottom horizontal isomorphisms gives an $L\textrm{-linear}$ isomorphism $O_L \otimes_{O_L, \varphi^m} D_m \isomorphic D_L$.
 So it follows that the top horizontal arrow in the diagram \eqref{eq:oalpipd_commdiag} is bijective as well.
-The preceding observation together with the bijectivity of left vertical and bottom horizontal arrows imply that the right vertical arrow is bijective as well, in particular, the comparison in \eqref{eq:oalpd_comparison} is an isomorphism compatible with Frobenius, connection and $\Gamma_L\action$.
-Compatibilty of $f$ with filtrations follows from an argument similar to \cite[Corollary 4.54]{abhinandan-relative-wach-i} (also see the discussion after \eqref{eq:dl_dcrys_comp}, the argument is not circular since the proof of Theorem \ref{thm:fh_crys_imperfect} only uses bijectivity of $f$).
+The preceding observation together with the bijectivity of the left vertical and the bottom horizontal arrows imply that the right vertical arrow is bijective as well, in particular, the comparison in \eqref{eq:oalpd_comparison} is an isomorphism compatible with the respective Frobenii, connections and $\Gamma_L\textrm{-actions}$.
+Compatibilty of \eqref{eq:oalpd_comparison} with filtrations follows from an argument similar to \cite[Corollary 4.54]{abhinandan-relative-wach-i} (using the filtration compatible isomorphism \eqref{eq:dl_dcrys_comp} in Remark \ref{rem:dl_dcrys_comp}).
 This concludes our proof. \end{proof}